-We recommend considering the use of a test based on 50 years of international research in at least 50 nations instead, such as the British Pendulum DCOF slip resistance test.
+The British Pendulum DCOF slip resistance test is based on 50 years of international research in at least 50 nations.
 It gives recommendations and safety criteria based on extensive research and accident investigations all over the planet.
 This is the test used all over Europe, the UK, Australia, New Zealand, Singapore, Israel, and basically every country that tests floors for slip resistance to help put a stop to needless slip and fall accidents.
 In the USA, the British Pendulum test is ASTM E303, and it was just updated in 2022 to more closely mirror the pendulum test methods recently published in Europe, the United Kingdom and Australia.
 The most knowledgeable and reliable source of pendulum slip resistance testing in the USA is Safety Direct America.
 They have decades of experience and are certified by the City of Los Angeles as an official floor and road slip resistance testing lab.
 Their floor DCOF Rating reports come engineer-stamped.

 The video below describes the latest American test for assessing the real-world slip resistance of flooring, ASTM E303-22, which is based on 50 years of international research in to slips and falls: